rroels/pinebook-pro-nvme-luks/README.md

 We will eventually move this install to our encrypted NVME partition, but before we do that we need to make some changes.

 Edit the file `/etc/mkinitcpio.conf`, because we want to recreate the kernel's initial ramdisk with the following additions:
-1) inclusion of hooks for encrypt and lvm2
+1) inclusion of hooks for plymouth-encrypt and lvm2
 2) disable compression (use "cat" compression)

 Mine looks something like this: